 The principle is so simple, in fact, that researchers could easily apply it in their minds.
 And perhaps they knowingly or unknowingly do—as sort of a mental heuristic.
 Heuristics always discard some information and avoid excessive computation in favor of simple ways of going about things.
 Humans excel at finding good heuristics to navigate complex systems.

 So, let’s postulate about the community.
 Imagine we’re in a world where researchers primarily care if their model improved over state-of-the-art (SOTA).
 Call this community mindset “SOTA psychology”.
 It’s fundamentally the same principle that lies behind the iron rule.
 All scientific questions must ultimately be settled by competitive empirical testing.
-The best model wins and we care about little else.
+Once we decide on a benchmark, we want the best model to win.

 In this view of the research community, benchmarks have the primary purpose to identify the best model.
 Rather than providing a numerical estimate of model accuracy for each model we evaluate on the test set, the goal is to identify the best model at any point in time.
 Even if syntactically researchers apply the standard holdout method, they primarily use the information from the test set to identify when they improved.
 If they didn’t improve, they don’t read much into it other than I didn’t improve.
 This mental pattern is enough to implement the Ladder algorithm.
 The community reinforces this pattern by rewarding state-of-the-art results with conference publications, awards, and an increase in attention not afforded to results that didn’t beat the previous best.